tobikausk/tobikausk.github.io/publications.md

 **Preprints** \
-Information content in attractor networks with variable background connectivity \
+Information content in continuous attractor neural networks is preserved in the presence of moderate disordered background connectivity, hal-04076584 \
 **T. Kühn**, R. Monasson \
-_arXiv_
+_HAL_

 **2023** \